Revised November 2013 by Diane Huntrods, AgMRC, Iowa State University.

 Fruits are defined as a product of vegetable growth edible to humans, such as the developed ovary of a seed plant with its contents and accessory parts, which includes the pea, pod, nut, tomato and pineapple.
 A fruit may also be the edible part of a plant developed from a flower with its accessory parts, such as the apple, lemon and peach.
 The most popular fresh fruits in the United States are (in order): Bananas, apples, oranges, grapes and strawberries.

-Florida accounted for 63 percent of total U.S. citrus production, California produced 33 percent, and Texas and Arizona produced the remaining 4 percent.
-Florida remained the largest producer of oranges and grapefruit, while California remained the largest producer of lemons.
-(NASS 2011)
+In 2012, Florida accounted for 63 percent of total U.S. citrus production, California produced 34 percent, and Texas and Arizona produced the remaining 3 percent.
+Florida remained the largest producer of oranges and grapefruit, while California remained the largest producer of lemons and tangerines.
+(NASS 2013)

 - Aronia Berries